-Mobile Tokenization is a simple technology that offers an easy and cost effective way to improve card payment security without the need for the retailer to change his system.
+Mobile Tokenization is simple proven technology available today that addresses all magstrip card security issues without the need for the retailer to change any infrastructure.
 The technology provides greater end-user convenience when enabling mobile devices for payments, liberating consumers from plastic cards while also giving merchants the data they need to orchestrate effective customer engagement.
-Loop's Mobile Tokenization works with today's retail payment infrastructure and will work tomorrow with future infrastructures that comply with the EMVCO Tokenization Framework standard.
+Loop's Tokenization Solution works with today's retail payment infrastructure and will work tomorrow with future infrastructures that comply with the EMVCO Tokenization Framework standard.